Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

                              )
 ```

-You may curious about why `split(axis=0)` is column cutting.
+You may be curious about why `split(axis=0)` is column cutting.
 We need to explain is in OneFlow, `dense` is column storage.
-Thus the `flow.distribute.split(axis=0)` in above code is column splitting.
+Thus the `flow.distribute.split(axis=0)` in above code do be split by column.

-In addition, `flow.layers.dense`  use `model_distribute`  to set parallelism mode, it use the common `get_variable` to create `blob` in basic level from inner, and internally calls the more general interface `get_variable` to create `blob`, while the `get_variable`  interface sets the parallelism mode with the parameter named `distribute`.
+In addition, `flow.layers.dense`  use `model_distribute`  to set parallelism mode, it use the common `get_variable` to create `blob` in basic level from inner, and internally calls the more general interface `get_variable` to create `blob`, The `get_variable` interface has a parameter named `distribute` to set the parallelism mode.

-As you can see, we can change the single machine training program to a distributed, hybrid parallel program with few modifications, which is one of the features that sets OneFlow apart from other frameworks.
+As you can see, we can change the single machine training program to a distributed, hybrid parallel program with few modifications, which is one of the features that distinguishes OneFlow from other frameworks.

-## Flow parallelism example
+## Pipelining example

-Besides the model parallelism, OneFlow also provides a more flexible parallelism method called flow parallelism, it allow user use  `scope.placement` to specify the device of the operator.
+Besides the model parallelism, OneFlow also provides a more flexible parallelism method called pipelining, it allow user use  `scope.placement` to specify the device of the operator.

-In flow parallelism, the part of layers of whole network are on one device and other layers are on other devices.
+In pipelining, the part of layers of whole network are on one device and other layers are on other devices.
 They work as relay, switch between devices in different phases.

-In the following example, we change few code in "Using consistent view in OneFlow" of  [Consistent and Mirrored view](consistent_mirrored.md) and demonstrate flow parallelism.
+In the following example, we change few code in "Using consistent view in OneFlow" of  [Consistent and Mirrored view](consistent_mirrored.md) and demonstrate pipelining.

 ### Code Example